 Ratings and reviews of products and services are becoming increasingly important in the way that consumers shop, which led to the FTC bringing their first case against companies who purchase fake reviews.
+Even more recently, the FTC settled with two companies for falsely indicating social media influence and posting fake product reviews written by employees.
 The bureau's main focus in this area is enforcing the Consumer Review Fairness Act that prohibits companies from including a provision in their contracts which would suppress truthful but unfavorable reviews and ratings.

-Another key takeaway from Smith's session is that the FTC is going to start cracking down on companies who purchase consumer data from online scammers.
+Another key takeaway from Smith's session is that the FTC is starting to crack down on companies who purchase consumer data from online scammers.
 In previous practice, enforcement has been mainly pushed on the lead generation companies who are generating bad traffic.
 Now, the bureau is going to start coming after companies who are purchasing this data, and we can expect to see cases more frequently against advertisers in particular.
 Smith says that he often hears the reasoning, "how can it be bad traffic if it converts?"
 This bad traffic frequently does convert, he says, however it cannot be the right answer that it's okay for a brand to be purchasing and funding this ecosystem of deception on the internet.

 Smith stated that a big and ongoing focus on the payments side for the FTC is the Compulsory Use Prohibition in the Electronic Funds Transfer Act (EFTA).
 Outside of that, Smith says that he sees a troubling process with lenders who won't fund electronically unless the consumer agrees to pay electronically.
 Although the FTC has yet to bring a case for this issue, Smith says that it is one anecdotally he has seen in the marketplace and feels is problematic.

 On his last note, Smith talked about how in the loan servicing space, the FTC has seen a variety of issues in previous cases including payments being debited more than once, bad loan payoff information, and failing to post payments in a timely matter (particularly paper payments).
-The rules brought up in these cases are rules that he believes FinTech and online lenders should be familiar with as well.
+The rules brought up in these cases are rules that he believes fintech and online lenders should be familiar with as well.